Learning Easily Updated General Purpose Text Representations with Adaptable Task-Specific Prefixes: Introduction

 Compared to multi-tasking training, the advantage of prefix-based training is that the fixed text representations can be easily updated at a small computational cost.
 For example, if we want to add source tasks, we can simply train new prefixes for those tasks without re-training the whole model.
 Similarly, if we want to remove source tasks, we can directly disable the corresponding prefixes during inference time.
 In contrast, multi-tasking training requires re-training the whole model, which is less flexible and computationally expensive.

 Our experimental results show that prefix-based training performs better than multi-tasking training in terms of transferring knowledge from source tasks to target tasks.
 In addition, we design two experiments to highlight the flexibility of prefix-based training to easily update the text representations.
+All the results suggest that prefix-based training can be a promising approach to this research direction.